ethanstovall/rclone-selective-sync/docs/features/FEATURE_FOLDER_GROUPS.md

 # Feature: Folder Groups

+## Status: ✅ IMPLEMENTED (v0.2.0)

 ## Overview

 Organize folders into collapsible, hierarchical groups within each project.
-This replaces the current "Local" folder toggle with a unified view where all folders are always visible, organized by group, with sync status shown inline.
+This replaces the previous "Local" folder toggle with a unified view where all folders are always visible, organized by group, with sync status shown inline.

+**Implementation completed in v0.2.0** - See commits `d57384e`, `cff9e55`, `55f4fdb`.

-## Current State
+## ~~Current~~ Previous State

-- Folders displayed in a flat list
+- Folders ~~displayed~~ were displayed in a flat list
-- "Local" toggle filters between all folders and locally-available folders
+- "Local" toggle ~~filters~~ filtered between all folders and locally-available folders
-- No organizational hierarchy
+- ~~No~~ Previously no organizational hierarchy
-- No visual distinction between synced/unsynced folders in the main view
+- ~~No~~ Previously no visual distinction between synced/unsynced folders in the main view

 ## Proposed Changes